NVIDIA/OptiX_Apps/README.md

 The main difference is that it shows how to implement more light types.
 It's supporting the following light types:
 * Constant environment light: Uniformly sampled, constant HDR color built from emission color and multiplier.
 * Spherical environment map light: Importance sampled area light.
-Now supporting arbitrary orientations of the enviroment via a rotation matrix.
+Now supporting arbitrary orientations of the environment via a rotation matrix.
 Also supporting low dynamic range textures scaled by the emission multiplier (as in all light types).
 * Point light: Singular light type with or without colored omnidirectional projection texture.
 * Spot light: Singular light type with cone spread angle in range [0, 180] degrees (hemisphere) and falloff (exponent on a cosine), with or without colored projection texture limited to the sphere cap described by the cone angle.
 * IES light: Singular light type (point light) with omnidirectional emission distribution defined by an IES light profile file which gets converted to a float texture on load.
 With or without additional colored projection texture.